A Change in the Winds: Studying Bernoulli's Principle

 - Now it's time to change the speed.
 Make a new data table in your lab notebook to record the information for this new speed setting.

 - Your hair dryer should have more than one speed setting, such as low and high.
 Change the speed to the next highest one (if there is a next highest setting) and perform steps 3-11.
 Make sure you use all the same distances that you used in the previous experiment.
 Start with a soda can separation distance of 12 cm and increase by 1 cm until the cans no longer collide.
-Perform three trials for each distance.
+Perform at least five trials for each distance.
 If there are more than two settings on your dryer (like low, medium, and high), then make sure to test all of them and make a graph for each one.
 What do the differences in the graphs mean?
 What do they tell you about air pressure and Bernoulli's principle?

 - Your hair dryer might have temperature settings, in addition to speed settings.
 Try making more graphs, where each one represents a change in temperature instead of in speed.
 Are there any differences?
 What do they tell you?
 Do you think this has anything to do with Bernoulli's principle?